Pico Mountain Ski Resort is a ski area located in the state of Vermont in USA. The resort is in the town of Mendon, VT.

 Our algorithm compares each resort’s metrics with all others in North America, then assigns each a Difficulty Score, which we use to rank them accordingly.
 Resorts with a lower score are easier to ski than those with a higher one.
 However, a high score does not mean that the resort does not have any easy slopes, or vice versa.
 This is just an overall score given to the resort based on all its metrics grouped together.

-Pico Mountain has 468 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Pico Mountain is mostly a beginner-friendly ski area, with about 20% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 80%.
+Pico Mountain has 468 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Pico Mountain's difficulty level is higher than average, which is because 46% of its ski trails are rated as intermediate, and another 36% as expert.

 Beginner trails (identified by a green circle) are the easiest trails on the hill with a gradual 25% or less gradient, and are usually wide to accommodate beginner skiers.